 DFW Clean Cities Recognizes Fleets for Contributions to Air Quality

-Arlington, TEXAS – The Dallas-Fort Worth Clean Cities Coalition recognized local fleets on Nov.
-1 for their efforts to reduce petroleum use and improve air quality, as part of its annual Fleet Recognition Awards.
-The winners include eight Gold, seven Silver and six Bronze recipients.
+(Arlington, Texas) – The Dallas-Fort Worth Clean Cities Coalition recently recognized 24 local fleets for their efforts to reduce petroleum use and improve air quality, as part of its annual Fleet Recognition Awards.
+The winners included seven Gold, nine Silver and eight Bronze recipients.

-The city of Southlake and Dallas Area Rapid Transit were awarded Gold status for the fourth consecutive year, while cities of Carrollton, Dallas, Denton and Lewisville, and Dallas Fort Worth International Airport were awarded Gold for the fourth straight year.
+Dallas Area Rapid Transit was awarded Gold status for the fifth consecutive year, while the cities of Carrollton, Dallas and Lewisville, and Dallas Fort Worth International Airport earned Gold for the fourth straight year.
 Other entities bringing home the top honor were the Town of Flower Mound and City of Frisco.

 NCTCOG is a voluntary association of local governments established in 1966 to assist local governments in planning for common needs, cooperating for mutual benefit, and coordinating for sound regional development.
 NCTCOG's purpose is to strengthen both the individual and collective power of local governments and to help them recognize regional opportunities, eliminate unnecessary duplication, and make joint decisions.

-NCTCOG serves a 16-county region of North Central Texas, which is centered on the two urban centers of Dallas and Fort Worth.
-Currently, NCTCOG has 238 member governments including 16 counties, 169 cities, 19 school districts, and 27 special districts.
+NCTCOG serves a 16-county region of North Central Texas, which is centered in the two urban centers of Dallas and Fort Worth.
+Currently, NCTCOG has 228 member governments including 16 counties, 169 cities, 19 school districts, and 27 special districts.
 For more information on the NCTCOG Transportation Department, visit www.nctcog.org/trans.